 For SCA-affected auto-renewal payments of ongoing subscriptions, an email will be sent to the customer informing them that they need to complete the SCA authentication.
 Until they do so, their access to the content will be stopped.

 If the customer does not complete the SCA authentication within 30 days, the subscription will be cancelled.
+Note that the 30 days is only for re-bills.
+For the primary payment (as well as one time payments), the period is 24 hours, as stated above in the SCA flow steps.

 Until the customer completes the SCA authentication, they will be asked to pay again each time they click on the asset they are trying to purchase.
 The payment on which they complete the SCA authentication will be the one for which they will be charged.